akaiberry89/AKAI_Community_Hospital_LIS/README.md

 # AKAI_Community_Hospital_LIS
-Healthcare Data Engineering portfolio mapping clinical pipelines, SQL databases, HL7 workflows, and executive analytics for AKAI Community Hospital.
+Healthcare Systems Architecture portfolio mapping clinical pipelines, SQL databases, HL7 workflows, and executive analytics for AKAI Community Hospital.
 Each phase is connected to the classes I take in my Informatics program. **A portfolio project documenting a transition from professional musician to healthcare data professional.**

 ## 🎯 Overarching Project Mission